 You can fit a lot of food in a US Military MOLLE sustainment pouch.
 Shown here is almost a week’s worth of food straight from my bugout bag.
 I have another food kit exactly the same in my get-home bag.

 I like the Army sustainment pouch because it can drop in my bug-out bag, strap to the side or back of my pack, or sling over my shoulder with a strap or any cordage.

-It is a little off topic but I’ll include a photo of my main packs together here.
-This might give you an idea on what type of bugout food kit could work in the various bags.
+It is a little off-topic but I’ll include a photo of my main packs together here.
+This might give you an idea of what type of bugout food kit could work in the various bags.

 My bug-out bag is a very non-tactical Kelty Red Cloud 110 (Amazon partner link).
 It’s very large and comfortable as long as you keep it way under the 110-liter capacity.
 It has no MOLLE so the bugout food bag just sits inside my pack.

 My get-home pack is a 5.11 Rush 72 tactical backpack (Amazon partner link) geeked out with way too many cool pouches.
 This pack is MOLLIE capable but I still store the food pouch inside.